How Sweden is moving Kiruna, the arctic 'millipede town'

 Despite the effort involved in establishing New Kiruna, officials acknowledge that the mine might not keep the town economically afloat forever, as modern technology gradually replaces human miners.

 "The number of employees today is half of what is used to be in the 1970s," says Cars.
 "The real challenge is trying to develop other sectors of the economy.

-"Right now, we are making huge efforts to improve the tourism industry."
+Right now, we are making huge efforts to improve the tourism industry."

 Kiruna is a vantage point for viewing the Aurora Borealis, and boasts glorious scenery and an ice hotel.
+Still, it's safe to say the relocation is foremost on most Kiruna residents' minds, for now.

 Aurora borealis can be seen in Swedish Lapland, where Kiruna is located.
 Credit: AFP/Getty Images